 Ensure you are prepared for your exams by understanding the procedures, dates and support information relating to examinations.
-All examinations are presumed closed book unless otherwise stated in the notes column of the timetable.
 Please read the information under 'Examination Policies and Procedures' below, in particular the Rules to be observed by candidates for examinations.

 Examination policies and procedures